 Under the Service's "No Surprises" rule, additional conservation measures may not require the payment of additional compensation by the District or its permittees.
-If additional expenditures are required, the Service or any other federal agency must take additional actions that might lead to the conservation or enhancement of a species that is being adversely affected by an Unforeseen Circumstance.
-The costs of these additional actions are intended to be borne by the Service or any other federal agency.
+If additional expenditures are required, the Service or any other federal agency may take additional actions that might lead to the conservation or enhancement of a species that is being adversely affected by an Unforeseen Circumstance.
+The costs of these additional actions are not intended to be borne by the District and therefore are not included in this HCP's funding commitment.
 However, prior to undertaking or attempting to impose any actions or conservation measures, the Service may consider all practicable alternatives to the proposed conservation measures, and adopt only such actions or conservation measures that would have the least effect upon the economy and lifestyle of the District and permittees, while at the same time addressing the Unforeseen Circumstance and the survival and recovery of the affected species and its habitat.
 The purpose of this provision is to recognize that Congress intended, even in the event of unforeseen, extraordinary, or Changed Circumstances, that additional mitigation requirements not be imposed upon a Section 10 permittee who has fully implemented the requirements undertaken by it pursuant to an approved HCP.